 While laptop, mobile and business software allow office workers to continue business-as-usual from home, the situation is different for the hands-on industrial sector.
 In manufacturing as well as service and support, specialists are required on site to ensure machinery runs smoothly and fix errors.

-As this in-person collaboration is no longer possible, industrial businesses turn to Remote Collaboration and Work Augmentation to continue to support their customers and train their employees.
+As this in-person collaboration is no longer possible, industrial businesses turn to Remote Support and Work Augmentation to continue to enable their customers and train their employees.
 By introducing Enterprise AR solutions to their operations, they do not only ensure business continuity but also accelerate workflows and save cost.

 Even when operations are running, high inefficiency can be time consuming and therefore also impact profitability.